chvancooten/maldev-for-dummies/Exercises/Exercise 3 - Basic AV Evasion/README.md

 ## Solution
 Example solutions are provided in the [solutions folder](solutions/) ([C#](solutions/csharp/), [Nim](solutions/nim/)).
 Keep in mind that there is no "right" answer, if you made it work that's a valid solution!

 > ℹ **Note:** The example solution may be detected by AV due to the fact that it is available publicly.
-You should be able to bypass defender by using similar techniques though!
+You should be able to bypass antivirus by using similar techniques though!